 - Increased frequency of cleaning and disinfecting high traffic areas throughout the terminal.

-- Informational posters displayed throughout the building, reminding travellers of the precautionary measures they can take to prevent the spread of germs.
+- Informational messaging displayed throughout the building, reminding travellers of the precautionary measures they can take to prevent the spread of germs and the importance of maintaining a safe distance from others.

 Government of Canada